Super Smash Bros. in esports: Wombo Combo meme

 "Wombo Combo" is an Internet meme from a December 2008 Melee doubles match that took place at the SCSA West Coast Circuit tournament.
 The match featured Jeff "SilentSpectre" Leung and Mitchell Tang on one team and Julian Zhu and Joey "Lucky" Aldama on the other.
 In the match, as Lucky lost all of his lives, SilentSpectre and Tang then performed several moves quickly in tandem, removing Zhu's ability to respond.
 The commentators of the match – Brandon "HomeMadeWaffles" Collier, Phil DeBerry, and Joseph "Mang0" Marquez – exclaimed "Happy Feet, Wombo Combo.
 That ain't Falco".
 They then screamed wildly as SilentSpectre and Tang locked Zhu in a game-winning combo.
 The meme is the subject of a mini documentary, and is one of the memes seen in the Wii U eShop game Meme Run.
 It has also been used in many "MLG Montage" parody videos.

-Sexual abuse allegations
+Sexual misconduct allegations

 In July 2020, several high-profile members of the Super Smash Bros. competitive community, including top players and commentators, were accused of various forms of sexual misconduct.
 These included allegations of sexual harassment, sexual assault, rape, and child grooming.
 The wave of allegations led to the banning of several notable community figures from tournaments and many organizations dropping their sponsorships of accused players, one notable example being Gonzalo "ZeRo" Barrios, considered the best Super Smash Bros. for Wii U player of all time.
-Nintendo released a statement responding to the allegations, condemning "all acts of violence, harassment, and exploitation against anyone" and saying "we stand with the victims".
+Nintendo released a statement responding to the allegations, condemning "all acts of violence, harassment, and exploitation against anyone" and saying that they "stand with the victims".

+In June 2025, Joseph "Mango" Marquez was temporarily banned from most major Melee events after he was accused by multiple women of sexual harassment while he was intoxicated on a livestream hosted by Ludwig Ahgren.